-As a makeup artist I have obviously worked on every type of face there is, including mature talent from middle age to quite elderly.
-If you have only ever worked on 19 year old models with perfect skin, working on a mature client can seem quite daunting but it need not be.
+As a makeup artist I have worked on nearly every type of face there is, including mature talent from middle age to quite elderly.
+If you have only ever worked on 19 year old models with perfect skin, working on a client needing mature skin makeup can seem quite daunting but it need not be.
 Working on mature clientele – or working on yourself if your skin is starting to show signs of “maturity” – is just a matter of knowing how products work on the skin and what products to use when.

 Generally speaking when you are talking about mature skin the main issues are a loss of elasticity and moisture.
 This is how we develop lines, under-eye circles, and the overall appearance of sagging skin.
 Another concern may also be uneven skintone and texture.
-This is skin that has been around a while and has seen a few things, hence it needs extra care.
-For successful makeup on mature skins there are two equally important components; selection of proper cosmetic products – which we’ll get to in a minute – and prepping the skin thoroughly with proper skincare.
+Afterall, this is skin that has been around a while and has seen a few things, hence it needs extra care.
+For successful mature skin makeup there are two equally important components; selection of proper cosmetic products – which we will get to in a minute – and prepping the skin thoroughly with proper skincare.

 1 ) Perricone, MD – Advanced Face Firming Activator

-I was introduced to this by a client who wouldn’t let me make-up her face without using it and I have had it in my kit ever since.
-What I like about this product vs. other firming products I have tried is how fast-acting it is while still being gentle.
+I was introduced to this product by a client who would not let me do her makeup without using it and I have had it in my kit ever since.
+What I like about this serum versus other firming products I have tried is how fast-acting it is while still being gentle.
 If you purchase this for yourself most users see an overall improvement in the texture and tone of their skin continued use.
 Yes, it is pricey, but it has proven to me to be a worthwhile investment.

 2 ) Kinerase – Intensive Eye Cream and Under Eye Rescue